bytebase/bytebase.com-old/content/blog/github-database-cicd-part-1-sql-review-github-actions.md

 ![edit-yaml](/static/blog/github-database-cicd-part-1-sql-review-github-actions/edit-yaml.webp)

 Congratulations!
 Now you have enabled SQL Review GitHub Actions for your GitHub repo.
-In the next series, we’ll explore part 2: GitHub.com Database GitOps.
-Stay tuned!
+In the next part of this series, we’ll explore part 2: GitHub.com Database GitOps.

+Ready to try out this Database CI/CD workflow yourself?
+Join our [Discord channel](https://discord.gg/6JYYBXvMDF) and share your experience.